Hydrogeologist

 Professional development

-Membership of a professional body is useful in terms of training, networking and continuing professional development (CPD) opportunities.
-Professional bodies in this sector include the:
+Membership in a professional body offers training, networking, and continuing professional development (CPD) opportunities.
+Relevant professional bodies include:

 - Chartered Institution of Water and Environmental Management (CIWEM)